 - 1. Inword.org: Allow students to access the online guide for On Purpose Session 8 during your session: (www. inword.org/on-purpose-online-guides-index/) the password is: purpose - 2.
-Email: Email the student pages to students for them to open on their smart phones.
+Email: Email the student pages to students for them to open on their smart phones. - 3.
+Hub: Use your laptop or digital device to access the online guides at inword.org and ask students to gather around your computer.

-Over the next day or two, be sure each student receives his or her own copy of the guide either digitally or a printed version.
+Over the next day or two, be sure each student receives their own copy of the guide either digitally or a printed version.